vignes-12/senior-design-project-28-wafer-defect-detection/README.md

 of the wafer.
 With the array method, it will count all pixels that are defective, regardless of edge or not, whereas the contour method will only count defective pixels based on the size of the defect itself.
 Therefore, the contour method's calculation of defective pixels, although slightly inaccurate from the previous image, are far more accurate than the array method's calculation of defective pixels in this case.
+Finally, I noticed that calculating all of these statistics took no more than 2 seconds of processing, even on a heavily defective wafer image such as case 2, proving how efficient the contour methods are.